APP BIOL 3550WT - Professional Practice for Applied Biology III

 General Course Information

-Course Code APP BIOL 3550WT Course Professional Practice for Applied Biology III Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Waite Campus Units 6 Available for Study Abroad and Exchange N Incompatible APP BIOL 3500WT Restrictions Available to Bachelor of Applied Biology students only Course Description Professional Practice for Applied Biology III seeks to equip students in the Bachelor of Applied Biology program with the knowledge and skills required for professional engagement in applied biology disciplines.
-The course will focus on developing student awareness and capability across the following themes: awareness and application of research conduct and integrity; human and animal ethics in research; biosecurity; an introduction to gene technology registration; the communication of science via formal channels and informal channels; the role of commercialisation and intellectual property in biology, and tools for career-readiness.
+Course Code APP BIOL 3550WT Course Professional Practice for Applied Biology III Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Waite Campus Units 6 Contact Up to 9 hours per week plus an intensive week in mid-semester break Available for Study Abroad and Exchange N Incompatible APP BIOL 3500WT Restrictions Available to Bachelor of Applied Biology students only Course Description Professional Practice for Applied Biology III seeks to equip students in the Bachelor of Applied Biology program with the knowledge and skills required for professional engagement in applied biology disciplines.
+The course will focus on developing student awareness and capability across the following themes: awareness and application of research conduct and integrity; human and animal ethics in research; biosecurity; an introduction to gene technology regulation; the communication of science via formal channels and informal channels; the importance of basic computer coding and analysis in Applied Biology; the role of commercialisation and intellectual property in biology, and tools for career-readiness.